BenSibley/Apex/readme.txt

 -------------------------------------------------------
-    Thank you for downloading Unlimited!
+    Thank you for downloading Apex!
 -------------------------------------------------------
 If you need help getting setup, you can find documentation here: